ejmahler/RustFFT/README.md

 RustFFT is a high-performance FFT library written in pure Rust.
 It can compute FFTs of any size, including prime-number sizes, in O(nlogn) time.

-Unlike previous major versions, RustFFT 5.0 has several breaking changes compared to RustFFT 4.0.
-Check out the [Upgrade Guide](/UpgradeGuide4to5.md) for a walkthrough of the changes RustFFT 5.0 requires.

-## SIMD acceleration
-### x86_64
-RustFFT supports the AVX instruction set for increased performance.
-No special code is needed to activate AVX: Simply plan a FFT using the FftPlanner on a machine that supports the `avx` and `fma` CPU features, and RustFFT will automatically switch to faster AVX-accelerated algorithms.

-For machines that do not have AVX, it also supports the SSE4.1 instruction set.
-As for AVX, this is enabled automatically when using the FftPlanner.

-### AArch64
-RustFFT optionally supports the NEON instruction set in 64-bit Arm, AArch64.
-This optional feature requires a newer rustc version: Rustc 1.61.
-See [Features](#features) for more details.

 ## Usage

 ```rust